 As many students head off to their first and second standardized tests next month, many are looking forward to their hard work paying off—countless hours of studying, tutoring, practice tests, memorizing, and more.
 They deserve this opportunity to show how far they’ve come!

-Despite the many strategies and approaches that are mastered in Lyceum tutoring, test-taking anxiety remains a common obstacle: nearby students dropping pencils, proctors making announcements, and fluorescent lighting are new for students whose practice predominantly takes place in the comfort of their homes.
+Despite the many strategies and approaches that are mastered in Lyceum tutoring, standardized test-taking anxiety remains a common obstacle: nearby students dropping pencils, proctors making announcements, and fluorescent lighting are new for students whose practice predominantly takes place in the comfort of their homes.
 Not to mention, this is the big day, which in and of itself is a new sensation.

 1. Adopt the “I deserve this” mindset.